Migrant integration statistics - education

 The share of young people neither in employment nor in education and training was higher among persons born outside the EU

-The indicator for young people neither in employment nor in education and training (NEET) corresponds to the percentage of the population of a given age group (in this case aged 15-29) who are not employed and not involved in further education or training.
-In 2018, just under one in eight of the EU-28 native-born population aged 15-29 could be described as NEET, whereas higher shares were recorded among foreign-born populations and foreign citizens, in particular for those who were born outside the EU and those who were non-EU citizens.
+The indicator for young people neither in employment nor in education and training (NEET) corresponds to the percentage of the population of a given age group (in this case aged 15-29 years) who are not employed and not involved in further education or training.
+In 2019, just over 1 in 10 of the EU-27 native-born population aged 15-29 years could be described as NEET, whereas higher shares were recorded among foreign-born populations and foreign citizens, in particular for those who were born outside the EU and those who were non-EU citizens.

 Figure 12 shows the development of NEET rates by country of birth and by citizenship.
-Irrespective of these two characteristics, there was a general pattern insofar as the share of NEETs tended to rise in the aftermath of the global financial and economic crisis, peaking in 2012 and/or 2013, before falling at a relatively fast pace through to 2018.
-In 2018, the NEET rate for young people aged 15-29 in the EU-28 was 12.1 % among the native-born population, while the rates for young people born in another EU Member State (14.7 %) and those born outside the EU (21.6 %) were higher.
+Irrespective of these two characteristics, there was a general pattern insofar as the share of NEETs tended to rise in the aftermath of the global financial and economic crisis, peaking in 2012 and/or 2013, before falling at a relatively fast pace through to 2019.
+In 2019, the NEET rate for young people aged 15-29 years in the EU-27 was 11.8 % among the native-born population, while the rates for young people born in another EU Member State (15.5 %) and those born outside the EU (21.7 %) were higher.

-Subject to data availability, the highest NEET rates among the native-born populations of the EU Member States were recorded in Italy, Greece, Bulgaria and Romania.
-Indeed, Italy recorded the highest NEET rates for two of the three groups of young people, with a NEET rate for the native-born population of 22.0 % and a NEET rate of 32.5 % for young people born in another EU Member State (Figure 13).
-Greece recorded the highest NEET rate (37.4 %) for young people born outside the EU, while Italy recorded the second highest rate (34.1 %).
-Spain also recorded a high share of its young EU-born populations being neither in employment nor in education and training, as did France, Spain, Belgium and Slovenia for young people born outside of the EU.
+Subject to data availability, the highest NEET rates among the native-born populations of the EU Member States were recorded in Italy, Romania, Bulgaria and Greece.
+Indeed, Italy recorded the highest NEET rate for the native-born population (20.9 %) and the second highest NEET rates for young people born in another EU Member State (30.3 %) and born outside the EU (32.4 %); Greece recorded the highest NEET rates for both of the foreign-born subpopulations, 34.0 % for young people born in another EU Member State and 38.0 % for those born outside of the EU — see Figure 13.
+Spain (20.1 %) also recorded a high share of its young EU-born population being neither in employment nor in education and training, as did Belgium, France, Spain, Slovenia and Cyprus (21.4-27.4 %) for young people born outside of the EU.